andrius-ordojan/platform-bootstrap/README.md

 chmod 600 .vault_pass
 ```

-For the first run on new servers, override the user to connect as root:
+For the first run on new servers, you **must** override `ansible_user=root` to connect as root.
+This creates both the ansible and admin users on the server:

 ```bash
 # First run on all servers